kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 {% include 2022/07/12/ssf-vs-weight-min.html %}
 </div>

-We can again see the clear clustering of cars and trucks, with cars typically having a higher SSF than trucks.
+We see again clustering of cars and trucks, with cars typically having a higher SSF than trucks.
 SSF has a slight positive correlation with vehicle mass for cars, and has no correlation for trucks.

 ### Static stability factor vs. vehicle roof height to average track width ratio

-Comparing static stability factor against the ratio between the vehicle roof height and its average track width is interesting because of vehicle eligibility rules for SCCA Solo events per section 3.1.A in the rule book.
-To minimize the likelihood of a vehicle rollover, the SCCA stipulates that competing vehicles must have a roof height to average track width ratio of less than one.
-However, the Solo Events Board (SEB) may alternatively use static stability factor to determine vehicle eligibility.
+Comparing static stability factor against the ratio between the vehicle roof height and its average track width is interesting because of vehicle eligibility rules for SCCA Solo events.
+To minimize the likelihood of a vehicle rollover, section 3.1.A in the rule book stipulates that competing vehicles must have a roof height to average track width ratio of less than one.
+However, the Solo Events Board (SEB) can alternatively use static stability factor to determine vehicle eligibility.
 When applying this rule, the SEB requires a SSF of 1.3 or greater.

 <div style="margin-bottom: 1em">
 {% include 2022/07/12/ssf-vs-roof-height-to-track-width-ratio-min.html %}